HKChen/ScalaTutorial/README.md

 >There have codes that can't run in old version, I'll tip you :)

 ## Installation
-To make sure you had installed Java
+To make sure you complete to install Java

 OS X:
 ```sh